-But the orientation of today’s green is different, undermining the overall strategy of the hole.
+But the orientation of the new green is different, undermining the overall strategy of the hole.
 No longer are you asked from the tee whether you want to challenge the barranca for a better approach angle or to shy away from it and accept an awkward second shot.
-Now, the green receives shots best from the left.
-Well-placed (if historically inaccurate) bunkers guard that section of the fairway, but the magnificent natural hazard on which Thomas hinged his design is strategically moot.
+Today’s green best receives shots from the left.
+Although well-placed (if historically inaccurate) bunkers guard that section of the fairway, the magnificent natural hazard on which Thomas hinged his design is strategically moot.

 To this day, the Ojai Valley Inn advertises the “Lost Holes” as George Thomas originals.
 In doing so, the resort often plays fast and loose with the historical record.
-A promotional video released two years ago does not mention, for instance, that the site of Nos.
-3 and 4 had become a dump by the 1990s.
-Most disturbing, however, is this moment: “[In] 1999,… Director of Golf Mark Greenslit discovered the pre-World War II blueprints for the lost holes from George Thomas’s original design.”
+A promotional video released two years ago, for instance, claims that “[in] 1999,… Director of Golf Mark Greenslit discovered the pre-World War II blueprints for the lost holes from George Thomas’s original design.”

 There are no such blueprints.
-If there were, the restoration of Nos.
-3 and 4 surely would have been closer to an actual restoration.
+If there were, surely the recreation of Nos.
+3 and 4 would have been closer to to an actual restoration.

 Other lost holes

 To varying degrees, nearly every hole at the Ojai Valley Inn has been lost.
 At least one is completely gone.
 After the premiere of the “Lost Holes,” the resort eliminated No. 6 and built hotel rooms on the land.
-The same flurry of construction also made impossible the restoration of Thomas and Bell’s 1st (now the 10th), which ended at what became the 14th green.
+The same flurry of construction also made impossible the restoration of Thomas and Bell’s 1st (now the 10th), which played to what is now the 14th green.